-- 5.2.1 The ISO may charge the covered host NSP a fee "ISO access and connection fee" for costs in respect of a Connection Request. - 5.2.2 This fee must relate to costs which are directly related to functions or activities undertaken in respect to Subchapters 9.2 and 9.3 of the Rules and this Procedure.
-These costs include but are not limited to: - (a) Feasibility Stage 1 - i.
-ISO review and assessment of Feasibility study scope - ii.
-ISO review and assessment of Feasibility study
+- 5.2.1 The ISO may charge the covered Host NSP a fee "ISO access and connection fee" for costs in respect of a Connection Request. - 5.2.2 This fee must relate to costs which are directly related to functions or activities undertaken in respect to Subchapters 9.2 and 9.3 of the Rules and this Procedure.
+These costs include but are not limited to: - (a) Feasibility Stage 1: - ISO review and assessment of Feasibility study scope; - ii.
+ISO review and assessment of Feasibility study.

-- (b) Application Assessment Stage 2 - i.
-ISO review and assessment of Application assessment study scope - ii.
-ISO review and assessment of Application study - (c) Connection Assessment Stage 3 - i.
-ISO review and assessment of detailed design studies and test plan - ISO review and assessment of model validation, as built testing results, appropriateness of CPC measures and plant compliance. - (d) CPC Assessment - i.
-ISO review and consideration of CPC application - 5.2.3 Administrative costs relating to the provision of the model, attending project management meetings or similar will generally not be charged. - 5.2.4 Costs will be itemised and agreed in advance by the host NSP and the ISO prior to undertaking work.
-The ISO will not exceed the upper fee estimate without prior approval from the host NSP. - 5.2.5 The ISO will invoice costs on a monthly basis or such other time as agreed between the parties. - 5.2.6 Where part of a function or activity for which the ISO incurs costs is likely to provide a benefit more broadly than for just the Connection Applicant and is a required function of the ISO the costs must be apportioned appropriately between ISO Fees and ISO Access and Connection Fees. - 5.2.7 Where there are two or more Covered host NSPs the ISO may apportion costs between the host NSPs, noting that these costs will be on charged to the Access Applicant. - 5.2.8 The Host NSP is entitled to pass the ISO's costs through to the Connection Applicant in accordance with their connection standards and in accordance with any governing Access Code. - 5.2.9 ISO costs recovered by Host NSPs for undertaking functions under subchapter 9.2 and 9.3 must: - (a) be separately identified in Host NSP invoices; and - (b) not include any Host NSP mark-up, administrative cost, corporate overhead or other margin unless agreed to by the host NSP and Access Applicant. - 5.2.10 The ISO may terminate an activity or function if approval is not granted to increase the upper fee estimate limit or if invoices are not paid in accordance with their terms.
+- (b) Application Assessment Stage 2: - i.
+ISO review and assessment of Application assessment study scope; - ii.
+ISO review and assessment of Application study. - (c) Connection Assessment Stage 3: - i.
+ISO review and assessment of detailed design studies and test plan; - ii.
+ISO review and assessment of network model validation, as built testing results, appropriateness of CPC measures and plant compliance. - (d) CPC Assessment: - i.
+ISO review and consideration of CPC application. - 5.2.3 Costs will be itemised and agreed in advance by the Host NSP and the ISO prior to undertaking work.
+The ISO will not exceed the upper fee estimate without prior approval from the Host NSP. - 5.2.4 Where there are two or more Covered Host NSPs, the ISO may by agreement, apportion costs between the Host NSPs, noting that these costs will be on charged to the Connection Applicant. - 5.2.5 The ISO will invoice costs on a monthly basis or such other time as agreed between the parties. - 5.2.6 Where part of a function or activity for which the ISO incurs costs is likely to provide a benefit more broadly than for just the Connection Applicant and is a required function of the ISO the costs must be apportioned appropriately between ISO Fees and ISO Access and Connection Fees. - 5.2.7 The Host NSP is entitled to pass the ISO's costs through to the Connection Applicant in accordance with their connection standards and in accordance with any governing Access Code. - 5.2.8 ISO costs recovered by Host NSPs for undertaking functions under subchapter 9.2 and 9.3 must: - (a) be separately identified in Host NSP invoices; and - (b) not include any Host NSP mark-up, administrative cost, corporate overhead or other margin unless agreed to by the Host NSP and Connection Applicant. - 5.2.9 The ISO may terminate an activity or function if approval is not granted to increase the upper fee estimate limit or if invoices are not paid in accordance with their terms.